weiranx/cse12_quiz2/quiz2.md

 ###How do you describe the result of the following three operations?
 xxx ^= yyy; yyy^=xxx; xxx^=yyy;
 swap
+xxx: 10101010
+yyy: 11110000
+xxx: 01011010   xxx = xxx ^ yyy
+yyy: 10101010   yyy = xxx ^ yyy
+xxx: 11110000   xxx = xxx ^ yyy
+swap x and y without temp

 ###T or F: ANDing is used to extract bits.
+T

-###T or F: ANDing is used to set bits.
+##T or F: ANDing is used to set bits.
+F

-###T or F: ANDing is used to clear bits.
+##T or F: ANDing is used to clear bits.
+T

-###T or F: ANDing is used to flip bits.
+##T or F: ANDing is used to flip bits.
+F

-T or F: ORing is used to extract bits.
+##T or F: ORing is used to extract bits.
+F
-T or F: ORing is used to set bits.
+##T or F: ORing is used to set bits.
+T

-T or F: ORing is used to clear bits.
+##T or F: ORing is used to clear bits.

 T or F: ORing is used to flip bits.

-T or F: XORing is used to extract bits.
+##T or F: XORing is used to extract bits.
+F
-T or F: XORing is used to set bits.
+##T or F: XORing is used to set bits.
-T or F: XORing is used to flip bits.
+##T or F: XORing is used to flip bits.

+##Shifting bit to the right has the effect of ___________
+divide by power of two

-Shifting bit to the right has the effect of ___________ Shifting bit to the left has the effect of ___________
+Shifting bit to the left has the effect of ___________ multiply 2

-What is the operator used to shift bits to the left?
+##What is the operator used to shift bits to the left?
+<<

-What is the operator used to shift bits to the right?
+##What is the operator used to shift bits to the right?
+>>

-In your calculator of hw4, what is the best word to describe the character that intopost will "unget"?
+##In your calculator of hw4, what is the best word to describe the character that intopost will "unget"?
+digits

-In your calculator of hw4, what is the best word to describe the character that decin will "unget"?
+##In your calculator of hw4, what is the best word to describe the character that decin will "unget"?
+non digits

-In your intopost code of hw4, the values pushed to a stack originate from what two functions?
+##In your intopost code of hw4, the values pushed to a stack originate from what two functions?
+setupword(); decin()

-Using English words, describe the following declaration: int (*x)[][];
+##Using English words, describe the following declaration:
+int (*x)[][];

-Using English words, describe the following declaration: int (*x)()[];
+##Using English words, describe the following declaration:
+int (*x)()[];

-Using English words, describe the following declaration: int (*x[])();
+##Using English words, describe the following declaration:
+int (*x[])();

 Using English words, describe the following declaration: